What Does a First-Time SOC 2 Audit Actually Find?

 Why first-timers have gaps (and why that's normal)

 I spent five years doing SOC 2 fieldwork at a Big 4 firm before I started my own.
 In that time I sat across the table from a lot of companies opening their first audit, and the pattern almost never changes.
 You built a product.
 You shipped fast.
 You hired for engineering, not for an audit program.
-So when the auditor shows up, the controls a SOC 2 cares about either live in someone's head or don't exist on paper yet.
+So when the auditor shows up, the controls a SOC 2 cares about either live in someone's head or haven't made it onto paper yet.

 What trips people up is that the controls usually aren't *missing* in spirit.
-You probably do review access.
+You probably do review who has access.
 You probably do patch things.
-The gap is that SOC 2 is graded on evidence and consistency, not intent.
+The gap is that SOC 2 is graded on evidence and consistency, not on good intentions.
 A control that exists in practice but was never written down, never assigned an owner, and never run on a schedule is, to an auditor, a gap.
+There's simply nothing to point to that proves it happens.

 The five gaps I find almost every time

 These five show up in nearly every first-time engagement I've worked.
-Each maps to a specific AICPA Common Criterion, so this isn't a vibe — it's where the Trust Services Criteria reliably catch new companies.
+Each one maps to a specific AICPA Common Criterion, so this isn't a hunch.
+The Common Criteria are the security standards your report is graded against (the formal name is the Trust Services Criteria, or TSC), and these are the spots where they reliably catch new companies.

 | Gap | Why it happens | What "good" looks like |